shawn11ZX/RestExpress/README.md

 * On successful creation, call response.setResponseCreated() to set the returning HTTP status code to 201.

 * For more real-world examples, see the examples/ directory which contains additional projects that setup RestExpress services.
-Simply do 'ant run' to run them.
-Then to see what's available do: 'curl localhost:<port>/routes/metadata' to get a list of all the routes (or endpoints) available.
+Simply do '**ant run**' to run them.
+Then to see what's available perform a GET on the route: '/routes/metadata' to get a list of all the routes (or endpoints) available (e.g. localhost:8000/routes/metadata in the browser).

 ===================================================================================================
 BTW, if you're on a Mac or Linux box, you can do the following to get Ruby on Rails "scaffolding"